-Before moving abroad, make sure your finances, pension plan, housing payments, tax arrangements and investments are carefully organised for the big move, too.
+Before moving abroad, make sure your finances, pension plan, housing payments, tax arrangements, and investments are carefully organized for the big move.

 House hunting?
 Check.